Davis County, Utah: Transportation

 The most important road in the county is Interstate 15, which runs north–south through the center of the county.
 US-89 enters parallel to I-15 from Salt Lake County to the south and runs north through North Salt Lake and Bountiful as a city road before merging with I-15.
 It re-emerges in Farmington near the Lagoon Amusement Park, heading along the eastern benches on the slopes of the Wasatch Range, entering Weber County near South Weber.
 The Utah Department of Transportation is currently (2019) upgrading US-89 to a freeway through eastern Layton north to its interchange with I-84 near the Weber County border.
 Congestion is a significant problem in the county, as east–west transportation is restricted by the narrow urban corridor and many of its citizens commute south to Salt Lake County.

 To relieve congestion in the county, the Legacy Parkway began construction in 2006.
 Construction began near the US-89/I-15 interchange in Farmington in 2004, but was soon halted due to a lawsuit filed by environmentalists, who were concerned that the road would harm marshlands along the eastern edge of the Great Salt Lake.
 They requested an independent evaluation for completeness of the environmental impact statement.
-A settlement was reached in 2005 and the final injunction was lifted in 2006.
+A settlement was reached in 2005, and the final injunction was lifted in 2006.
 The Legacy Parkway opened in 2008, running from the US-89/I-15 interchange in Farmington southward to connect with I-215 near the border with Salt Lake County.
-An extensive trail system, wetland protection measures, and landscaping were implemented along the highway in response to the environmentalist's concerns, in addition to a lower speed limit and a ban of semi-trailer trucks on the highway.
-However, this compromise will expire in 2020, and the roadway is expected to begin functioning under normal Interstate System regulations (i.e. trucks and higher speed limits allowed).
+An extensive trail system, wetland protection measures, and landscaping were implemented along the highway in response to the environmental concerns, in addition to a lower speed limit and a ban of semi-trailer trucks on the highway.
+However, this compromise will expire in 2020, and the roadway is expected to begin functioning under normal Interstate System regulations (i.e., trucks and higher speed limits allowed).

 In 2008, the Utah Transit Authority opened the FrontRunner commuter rail line from Salt Lake City north to Ogden, serving the length of Davis County with stations in Woods Cross, Farmington, Layton, and Clearfield.